chrisgaun/k8s-in-cloud-hands-on-training/docs/3-build-cluster.md

 127.0.0.1:8001
 ```

-## 4. - the Kubernetes command line
+## 4. - Close the Dashboard

+To continue to use the CLI, you need to close the Dashboard.